livewire/livewire/docs/uploads.md

 </form>
 ```

-Livewire stores temporary files in a non-public directory, as previously mentioned; therefore, there's no simple way to expose a temporary, public URL to your users for image previewing.
+As previously mentioned, Livewire stores temporary files in a non-public directory; therefore, there's no simple way to expose a temporary, public URL to your users for image previewing.

-Livewire takes care of this complexity by providing a temporary, signed URL that pretends to be the uploaded image so that your page can show something to your users.
+Livewire takes care of this complexity by providing a temporary, signed URL that pretends to be the uploaded image so your page can show something to your users.

-This url is protected against showing files in directories above the temporary directory of course and because it's signed temporarily, users can't abuse this URL to preview other files on your system.
+This URL is protected against showing files in directories above the temporary directory.
+Because it's signed temporarily, users can't abuse this URL to preview other files on your system.

 > [!tip] S3 temporary signed URLs
 > If you've configured Livewire to use S3 for temporary file storage, calling `->temporaryUrl()` will generate a temporary, signed url from S3 directly so that you don't hit your Laravel app server for this preview at all.

 ## Testing file uploads

-To test file uploads, you can use Laravel's existing file upload testing helpers.
+You can use Laravel's existing file upload testing helpers to test file uploads.

-Here's a complete example of testing the "UploadPhoto" component with Livewire.
+Here's a complete example of testing the `UploadPhoto` component with Livewire.

 ```php
 <?php